 Another option is to use so-called bitcoin ATMs.
 These are probably the best deal if you’re particularly privacy conscious as they allow you to pay cash for bitcoins, without leaving any kind of credit card trail third parties could use to find you.
 However, as it does involve toting large amounts of cash around, you may want to invest in some self-defense lessons or something first.

 And there you go, you are now the owner of some bitcoin (or, more likely, fractions of one).
 Though spending bitcoin isn’t always easy, you do get a perfectly private way of performing transactions.
 Or, of course, you could simply sit on the currency and hope for the best.
 Bitcoin is going all over the place, it could be you’re the next digital millionaire.
+Just make sure you also know how to backup bitcoin, or you’ll lose them just as quick.

 Either way, we hope you enjoyed reading our guide on how to buy bitcoin.
 If you have anything to add, we’d love to hear from you in the comments below.
 Thank you for reading and good luck out there.